abhiaagarwal/abhiaagarwal/content/index.md

 ---
 title: Welcome to my notes :)
-description: Welcome to Abhi's Notes, a place for short-form thoughts about thingies.
+description: "Welcome to Abhi's Notes, a place for short-form thoughts about thingies."
 ---

 I tend to spend hours, sometime even days, going on wild goose chases to answer the weird questions I have.